My Favorite Five: Maui

-I've been to over 45 countries now and countless cities, and Maui is top 5 of my favorite places.
+Maui is in my top 5 of my favorite places in the world.
 I'm a beach kid from Ventura California, so the ocean is always calling my name.
-I've now been to Maui 4 times, and there are countless amazing things to do on this beautiful island, but here are my top 5.
+I've now been to Maui 5 times, and there are countless amazing things to do on this beautiful island, but here are my top 5.
 Sidenote: rent a car!
 You'll be glad you did.

 1. Spend a day exploring the road to Hana